Aladdin 3477: Principal photography

 The films' desert scenes were filmed at the Silver Lake Sand Dunes in Mears, Michigan.
-Most of the indoor sets were filmed in a converted industrial space in Clinton Township, Michigan, named the Kaliedoscope Koi Soundstage, which Busch leased for 6 years.
+Most of the indoor sets were filmed in a converted industrial space in Clinton Township, Michigan, named the Kaleidoscope Koi Soundstage, which Busch leased for six years.
 One of the reasons filming took so long is because the modest soundstage only had room to build a single set for use, only to have it later torn down in order to begin building the next one.
 The Taj Mahal Throne Room was the largest freestanding indoor set built at the soundstage, taking 11 months to complete.
 Outdoor greenscreen sets were also filmed at the soundstage's parking lot.
-The majority of the outdoor sets were filmed in Busch's own backyard, as well as backyard of Production Designer Clayton Selestow.
+The majority of the outdoor sets were filmed in Busch's own backyard, as well as the backyard of Production Designer Clayton Selestow.

 The full size Skysail on the backlot at the Kaleidoscope Koi Soundstage.

 To create dozens of unique robots, armor, props and miniatures, Busch used a technique called kitbashing to recycle parts from model kits, toys, radios and other devices and everyday household appliances to reassemble new pieces with a retro manufactured look.
-Over 300 costumes were hand crafted for the films to help round out the characters and extras which helped fill the futuristic world.
-The trilogy features lots of stunts and intense martial arts fighting.
+Over 300 costumes were hand crafted for the films to help round out the characters and extras which filled the futuristic world.
+The trilogy features many stunts and intense martial arts fighting.
 Several Sensai from different dojos came together to help choreograph the fighting in a karate style called Shorinji-Ryu.
-While Busch preferred to work behind the camera, he was often the one to puppeteer Fidgi, as he wanted to get the quirky movements on camera just right.
+Busch often puppeteered FIDGI.